 Rock climbing in Yosemite - 5 Super Classics

-Chris McNamara recommends five super classic rock climbs in Yosemite Valley, USA.
+Chris McNamara recommends five super classic rock climbs in Yosemite Valley, California, USA.

 The greatest challenge when traveling to Yosemite Valley is deciding what to climb.
 When you enter the Valley you are overwhelmed with fantastic-looking rock in all sizes, from the one-pitch climbs at the cookie climb to the 30+ pitch mega-routes on El Capitan.
 So, how do you choose what to climb with only a limited amount of time?

 The answer is simple: look for the classics.